-During the shifting, there is a particular interval where there is more or less equal dominance.
-That is the period of balance or nostril equilibrium.
+During the shifting, there is a particular interval with more or less equal dominance (same airflow in both nostrils).
+That is the period of balance, also called nostril equilibrium.
 The length of this equilibrium interval may differ from cycle to cycle.

-Some suggest that the dominant nostril side is linked to the dominant side of the brain, whereas right nostril dominance indicates the dominance of the right part of the brain and vice versa.
+Some suggest the dominant nostril side correlates with the dominant brain hemisphere, whereas right nostril dominance indicates the dominance of the left part of the brain and vice versa.

-An easy way to check my nostril dominance is by blocking one nostril using one finger and breathing exclusively through my other nostril.
-I then switch positions and compare airflow intensity.
+An easy way I check my nostril dominance is by blocking one nostril using my finger and breathing exclusively through my other nostril.
+I then switch to the opposite nostril, do the same, and compare airflow intensity.

-I sometimes make a quick nostril dominance check without using my fingers.
+Sometimes I make a ‘quick check’ without using my fingers.
 I relax my nose muscles and then abruptly and forcefully inhale through my nose.
-The nostril that partially shuts is my dominant one, and if both close evenly, there is probably equilibrium.
+The nostril that partially shuts is my dominant one, and if both nostrils close more or less evenly, it indicates equilibrium.

 Breathing indications from my nose

-Occasionally, I check my nostril dominance.
-For example, I do it when I have difficulties falling asleep, as I wake up in the morning, while experiencing stressful situations, or when I feel very relaxed.
-I’m familiar with the patterns in which my nostril dominance swings.
+I gather relevant indications by following my nostril dominance cycles, but I need to take into account that nose asymmetries or nose congestion may impact the indications.
+Occasionally, I check my nostril dominance in an effort to spot exceptions.
+For example, I do it when I have difficulties falling asleep, as I wake up, while experiencing stressful situations, or when I feel very relaxed.
+I’m trying to follow the patterns in which my nostril dominance swings.

 Being a predominantly nose breather reduces the chances of having intensive dominance and irregular alternating intervals.